Parry-Zhuo/DeliberatePracticeTimer/README.md

 ![image](https://github.com/user-attachments/assets/175ad7cf-2beb-4612-9dc2-9def5fd5e8ba)

 ### Data Logging and Analysis
-All session data, including goals, task details, and reflections, is automatically uploaded to a Google Sheet using the Google Sheets API.
+All session data is automatically uploaded to a Google Sheet using the Google Sheets API.
 Allowing users to track performance over time and identify trends and adjust their practice for better results

 ![image](https://github.com/user-attachments/assets/4fd05cb5-8357-47de-8a18-e4678ad196ae)